Living in Alignment-Aligning our Prayers

 Jesus said His “food” was to do the will of His Heavenly Father.
 Are we as focused on doing the will of God?
 Is accomplishing His will as important as daily food?
 How often is God’s will in our thoughts?
 Every time I eat, I am going to let that be a reminder to pray, “God, show me your will for me today.”
 (That means I’m going to be praying a lot more from now on.)

-Alignment with God will cleanse your heart of the wrong motives, and alignment with God will create a desire to know and do the will of God.
-When those things happen, I believe the Spirit of God will transform your prayer life to the point where you are sending the right arrows at the right target and when that happens, your prayers will be fruitful, and God will gain greater glory in your life.
+Alignment with God will create a desire to know and do the will of God.
+When your will is aligned with God’s will, your prayers will be fruitful, and God will gain greater glory in your life.